-NetSuite 2020 and prior data will be available.
+As of April 30, 2021, NetSuite is no longer available.
+NetSuite 2020 and prior data is available upon request.
 Please contact the MGA Finance Team at firstname.lastname@example.org with any requests for data or questions you may have.

-IEEE geographic units must annually report their financial status (using the financial online reporting tool, NetSuite), covering the period of 1 January–31 December.
+IEEE geographic units must annually report their financial status (using the financial online reporting tool, NetGen), covering the period of 1 January–31 December.

 top of page

 All annual compliance documents should be submitted via the MGA Compliance Documents portal.
 Your IEEE Account and password are required.
 Please contact the IEEE Business Finance Solutions team at email@example.com with questions or concerns.